LearnersGuild/interview-challenge-apprenticeship-a/README.md

 - Navigating to `/restaurants`, loads the index page for all restaurants
 - Navigating to `/restaurants/<RESTAURANT ID>`, loads the detail page for a restaurant.
 - The `user` object is available to you in the request via `request.user`.
-- In you change the `schema.sql` file, remember to reload the schema by running `npm run db:schema`.
 - `public/script.js` is the file which contains client side JavaScript.

 # Specs

 ## Create restaurant rants